-External auditor performed some non-audit services during the year.
-A breakdown of their remuneration is set out below:
+KPMG performed some non-audit services during the year.
+A breakdown of its remuneration is set out below:

-2020 HK\$'000
+2021 HK\$'000

-Audit services 5,299
+Audit services 2,080

-Non-audit services Tax and business advisory services Others 218 1,053
+Non-audit services Tax and business advisory services 67

+Others 673

-During the year, the Audit Committee met the external auditor two times, in the absence of management, to discuss matters about their independence to ensure they performed their work objectively, and any issues arising from the audit.
-The external auditor have confirmed in writing their independence.
+During the year, the Audit Committee met the external auditor two times, in the absence of management, to discuss matters about its independence to ensure it performed its work objectively, and any issues arising from the audit.
+The external auditor has confirmed in writing its independence.